MichaelCurrin/emadmasroor.github.io/test3.md

 end
 ```

-## Evolution equation for $\omega$
+## Evolution equation for $$\omega$$

 $$
-\frac{\partial \omega}{\partial t} + \boldsymbol u \cdot \nabla \omega = \frac{1}{Re}\nabla^2 \omega
+\frac{\partial \omega}{\partial t} + \boldsymbol{u} \cdot \nabla \omega = \frac{1}{Re}\nabla^2 \omega
 $$
 We treat the parabolic part (i.e. the diffusion term) of this equation implicitly, but the hyperbolic part (i.e. the advection term) explicitly.
-This is because if we were to treat the term term $\boldsymbol u \cdot \nabla \omega$ implicitly with a central-difference scheme, we would get a non-diagonally-dominant matrix, which is not guaranteed to converge using the iterative matrix-solving techniques.
+This is because if we were to treat the term term $$\boldsymbol{u} \cdot \nabla \omega$$ implicitly with a central-difference scheme, we would get a non-diagonally-dominant matrix, which is not guaranteed to converge using the iterative matrix-solving techniques.
 If an upwind scheme is used, we can then treat the advection term implicitly as well.

-We can write a discrete version of the evolution equation for $\omega$ as follows:
+We can write a discrete version of the evolution equation for $$\omega$$ as follows:

 $$
 \frac{\omega^{n+1}-\omega^n}{\Delta t} + (D_y \psi^n D_x \omega^n -D_x \psi^n D_y \omega^n) = Re^{-1}(D_{xx}\omega^{n+1}+D_{yy}\omega^{n+1})
 $$
 where the superscript n denotes the value at the current (known) timestep, and the superscript n+1 denotes the value at the future (unknown) timestep.
 The diffusion term is treated implicitly, hence the n+1 there, while the advection term is treated explicitly, hence the n there.
-The time-derivative term has been treated fully implicitly with a first-order backwards Euler scheme, i.e. $\dot{\omega}^{n+1} \approx \frac{\omega^{n+1}-\omega^{n}}{\Delta t}$.
+The time-derivative term has been treated fully implicitly with a first-order backwards Euler scheme, i.e. $$\dot{\omega}^{n+1} \approx \frac{\omega^{n+1}-\omega^{n}}{\Delta t}$$.
 Collecting the unknown terms on the left-hand side and the known terms on the right-hand side, we get:

 $$
 \left[ \Delta t ^{-1} \boldsymbol 1  - Re^{-1}D_{xx} - Re^{-1}D_{yy} \right] \omega^{n+1} = - \left[ D_y \psi^n D_x -D_x \psi^n D_y + \Delta t^{-1}\boldsymbol 1 \right] \omega^n
 $$
-The above is also, of course, a system of linear equations of the form $Ax=b$ and its diagonal dominance is guaranteed.
+The above is also, of course, a system of linear equations of the form $$Ax=b$$ and its diagonal dominance is guaranteed.
 Hence, it too can be solved using iterative methods.
 We build the matrix (in practice, only a set of coefficients, since we will solve this particular equation using the Gauss-Siedel technique) once, at the beginning:

 ```julia id=ba3b62fe-e29e-4134-81d4-522a0afa9c79
 function BuildAdvectionDiffusionCoefficients(Re,Δt,Δx,Δy)